FawazFarid/spam-alert-api/README.md

   bundle install
   ```

-- Copy the contents of `.env.example` into `.env` file and edit the Slack channel name and webhook URL env variables.
+- Copy the contents of `.env.example` into `.env` file and edit the `SLACK_WEBHOOK_URL` env variable to point to your Slack your own webhook URL.

   ```shell
   cp .env.example .env